The sky's the limit with this totally vegan ground beef substitute!

 - 2 teaspoons dried oregano or Italian seasoning

-- Add quinoa, broth, salt, and pepper to a medium pot, bring to a boil, reduce heat to a low-boil and cook until broth is absorbed, 12-15 minutes.
-Turn off burner, cover pot and allow to set 5 minutes.
+- Add quinoa, broth, salt, and pepper to a medium pot, bring to a boil, reduce heat to a low-boil and cook until the broth is absorbed, 12-15 minutes.
+Turn off the burner, cover the pot and allow to set 5 minutes.

 - Preheat oven to 400 degrees.